Sample Chapters

 Finn whispers in his daughter’s ear.
 “I wouldn’t listen to anyone who’s proud of that sandcastle.”

 She squeezes his hand.
 The boy grimaces at Evie.
 It’s time to leave.
-But before Finn can move, he catches fragments of a hushed conversation between the two mothers nearby.
+But before Finn can move, he catches fragments of a hushed conversation between the redhead and another mother.

 “Are you okay?”
 A distant voice, from another world.